Hard-Stuff/HardStuff-piolib-SIM7600/README.md

 -   `updateTime()` uses the GPS to update the system time.
 If this is not possible, we use the network time.
 (You can also leverage NTPServerSync which is not accounted for yet).
 -   `getGPSCoordinates()` returns a `GPSResponse` struct, which contains the latitude, longitude, speed, date, and accuracy.
 This struct itself can return if it's `withinAccuracy` or `print` to Serial.

 ### Dependencies

 -   paulstoffregen/Time
 -   vshymanskyy/StreamDebugger
 -   TinyGSM **[the Hard Stuff PR](github.com:Hard-Stuff/TinyGSM.git)**!
 (As this includes native SSL support for the SIM7600).

+## Compabibility and testing

+This library has been tested on the ESP32S3 with a SIMCOM SIM7600G for various purposes include OTA updates, MQTT to AWS IoT Core, and HTTP requests to Airtable, AWS, and Wiremock.

 ## Hard Stuff

 Hard Stuff is a hardware prototyping agency and venture studio focussing on sustainability tech, based in London, UK.
 Find out more at [hard-stuff.com](hard-stuff.com).

+This library is written and provided open-source in the hope that you go on to build great things.